The Causes of Limp Hair and Ways to Improve It

 [Recommended: The 7 Hottest, Must Try Hair Trends for Fine Hair]

 An easy trick you can do at home to improve the look of limp hair is by blow-drying upside down.
-This method of styling adds amazing bounce and body to your hair.
-All that’s needed is for you to shampoo and conditioner as usual, apply a growth serum, then let your hair dry either naturally or with the blow dryer.
+This method of styling adds amazing bounce and body to your hair, giving it a fuller, thicker appearance.

+Shampoo and conditioner as usual, and then apply a growth serum.
 Once your hair is damp, flip it over and use the blow- dryer while your hair hangs forward.
-Gently comb and brush your hair in that direction, following after the blow-dryer but pay close attention to your roots.
+Gently comb and brush your hair in that direction, following after the blow-dryer and paying close attention to your roots.
 When your hair is completely dry, you can proceed to style it as you would normally.

 You may remember foam rollers as the styling products your grandma used, but these nifty rollers can do wonders for limp hair.
 The best part is that it hardly takes any time to use.
-Just place a few on the top of your head while you do your makeup or have coffee.
-Then remove them before you head out, while using your hand to fluff the roots.
+Just place a few on the top of your head while you do your makeup or having coffee.
+Remove them before you head out and use your hand to fluff the roots.